 Documentation is included with the source code (see below):

 Warning: Cumulus is still under development, so do not yet trust it with critical data.
 Also, though functional, it is not yet very user friendly.
-However, the author has been using it for personal backups for over a year.
+However, the author has been using it for personal backups for several years.

 The current release of cumulus is version 0.9: